England in the Middle Ages: Early Middle Ages (600–1066)

 At the start of the Middle Ages, England was a part of Britannia, a former province of the Roman Empire.
 The local economy had once been dominated by imperial Roman spending on a large military establishment, which in turn helped to support a complex network of towns, roads, and villas.
 At the end of the 4th century, however, Roman forces had been largely withdrawn, and this economy collapsed.
-Germanic immigrants began to arrive in increasing numbers during the 5th and 6th centuries, establishing small farms and settlements, and their language, Old English, swiftly spread as more settlers arrived and those of the previous inhabitants who had not moved west or to Brittany switched from Common Brittonic and British Latin to the migrants' language.
+Germanic settlers began to arrive in increasing numbers during the 5th and 6th centuries, establishing small farms and settlements, and their language, Old English, swiftly spread as more settlers arrived and those of the previous inhabitants who had not moved west or to Brittany switched from Common Brittonic and British Latin to the migrants' language.
 New political and social identities emerged, including an Anglian culture in the east of England and a Saxon culture in the south, with local groups establishing regiones, small polities ruled over by powerful families and individuals.
 By the 7th century, some rulers, including those of Wessex, East Anglia, Essex, and Kent, had begun to term themselves kings, living in villae regales, royal centres, and collecting tribute from the surrounding regiones; these kingdoms are often referred to as the Heptarchy.

 In the 7th century, the Kingdom of Mercia rose to prominence under the leadership of King Penda.
 Mercia invaded neighbouring lands until it loosely controlled around 50 regiones covering much of England.
 Mercia and the remaining kingdoms, led by their warrior elites, continued to compete for territory throughout the 8th century.
 Massive earthworks, such as the defensive dyke built by Offa of Mercia, helped to defend key frontiers and towns.
 In 789, however, the first Scandinavian raids on England began; these Viking attacks grew in number and scale until in 865 the Danish micel here or Great Army, invaded England, captured York and defeated the kingdom of East Anglia.
 Mercia and Northumbria fell in 875 and 876, and Alfred of Wessex was driven into internal exile in 878.